-This introductory course in genetics is for non-science majors, focusing on human genetics.
+This course will focus on human genetics.
 The student will acquire an understanding of the basic concepts in inheritance in order to solve simple genetic problems and recognize common misconceptions regarding human heredity.
 The student will be able to describe the structure and replication of DNA and its role in protein synthesis in order to understand the chemical basis of genetics and the use of DNA in genetic engineering and biotechnology.
+(4 credits)

 - A high school biology course or a one-semester introductory general biology course for non-majors.
-Cannot be taken by students who have taken a genetics course at another Institution.
+Cannot be taken by students who have taken a genetics course at another Institution or BIO 110.

 General Education Outcomes (GEOs)